Jerome- a Bangladeshi working in one of Dubai’s malls

 Me: Okay, you guys are both living and working in this foreign land for a reason, Dubai must have some draw for you, let’s start with that.

-Jerome: Well, the number one reason most people come to Dubai are the superior work opportunities and salaries offered here in contrast to the Bangladesh.
+Jerome: Well, the number one reason most people come to Dubai are the superior work opportunities and salaries offered here compared to Bangladesh.

 Me: How much more do you earn in Dubai as compared to what you might if you had stayed home?